-ES Table A. Summary of the Canada-United States Strategy Options for PBDEs

-Category of Action Regulations and Other Risk Mitigation and Management Actions Compliance Promotion and Enforcement Pollution Prevention Monitoring, Surveillance, and Other Research Efforts Domestic Water Quality Strategic Option ns Issue regulations to reduce human and environmental exposure to decaBDE to the extent practicable, as directed by the amended Toxic Substances Control Act (US) Review current regulations in light of new scientific information (US) Update Canadian regulations to phase out remaining uses of PBDEs in manufactured items (Canada) Conduct a comprehensive study of all regulatory mechanisms currently in place for PBDE control, management, enforcement, disposal, etc. (US) Enhance support to industry associations and firms who seek to phase out or improve risk management within their sector (US) Conduct surveys of recycling facilities and landfills to ascertain PBDE knowledge and compliance at these facilities and use the survey results to target facilities for further education (Canada and US) Increase public outreach and educate the public and workers on potential sources of PBDE and proper actions to follow should PBDE-containing materials be found (US and Canada) Educate the public on safer alternatives and/or PBDE-free products (US) Encourage industries to use P2 activities and track their efforts in TRI databases (US) Highlight and share P2 successes (US) Enhance support to manufacturers who are seeking alternatives to brominated flame retardants, including PBDE (US) Research recycling program options, with a focus on determining how to incentivize the safe recycling of products containing PBDEs (US) Continue to monitor PBDEs in environmental media in the Great Lakes (air, precipitation, sediment, fish, and other wildlife) and publish results in a variety of formats (e.g., on-line and open data portals, government reports, and scientific journals) to maximize the intended audience (Canada and US) Enhance existing monitoring activities by assessing the concentrations of PBDEs in air in remote, rural, and urban areas, as well as areas near hazardous waste sites and incinerators (Canada and US) Develop cost-effective tools for monitoring PBDE concentrations in all media from various sources (Canada and US) Develop structured data systems and plans for PBDE source, manifest, and product tracking (US) Develop models to track long-range atmospheric PBDE transport, deposition, and degradation pathways in the Great Lakes Basin (US) Continue to evaluate / assess risks associated with alternatives to PBDEs (Canada and US) Obtain and analyze monitoring data on PBDE concentrations in drinking water and develop domestic water quality standards, if necessary (US)
+ES Table A. Summary of the Canada-United States Strategy Options for PBDEs Category of Action Regulations and Other Risk Mitigation and Management Actions Compliance Promotion and Enforcement Pollution Prevention Monitoring, Surveillance, and Other Research Efforts Domestic Water Quality Strategic Options Issue regulations to reduce human and environmental exposure to decaBDE to the extent practicable, as directed by the amended Toxic Substances Control Act (US) Consider working with the relevant entities to develop an integrated approach that addresses product flammability standards for products and structures, toxicity standards for flame retardants, and use of redesign options (US) Update Canadian regulations to phase out remaining exemptions for PBDEs contained in manufactured items (Canada) Conduct a comprehensive study of all regulatory mechanisms currently in place for PBDE control, management, enforcement, disposal, etc. (US) Enhance support to industry associations and firms who seek to phase out or improve risk management within their sector (US) Conduct surveys of recycling facilities and landfills to ascertain PBDE knowledge and compliance at these facilities and use the survey results to target facilities for further education (US) Continue to implement current regulations in accordance with the Canadian Environmental Protection Act, 1999, Compliance and Enforcement Policy as it relates to the Prohibition of Certain Toxic Substances Regulations, 2012 (Canada) Increase public outreach and educate the public and workers on potential sources of PBDE and proper actions to follow should PBDE-containing materials be found (US) Encourage the use of safer alternatives and/or PBDE-free products (US) Encourage industries to use P2 activities and track their efforts in TRI databases (US) Highlight and share P2 successes (US) Research recycling program options, with a focus on determining how to incentivize the safe recycling of products containing PBDEs (US) Research and ensure safe end-of- life management practices for products containing PBDEs and communicate these results (Canada) Continue to monitor PBDEs in environmental media in the Great Lakes (air, precipitation, sediment, fish, and other wildlife) and publish results in a variety of formats (e.g., on-line and open data portals, government reports, and scientific journals) to maximize the intended audience (Canada and US) Enhance existing monitoring activities by assessing the concentrations of PBDEs in air in remote, rural, and urban areas, as well as areas near hazardous waste sites and incinerators (Canada and US) Develop cost-effective tools for monitoring PBDE concentrations in all media from various sources (Canada and US) Develop structured data systems and plans for PBDE source, manifest, and product tracking; consider making these data systems available to the public (US) Develop models to track long-range atmospheric PBDE transport, deposition, and degradation pathways in the Great Lakes basin (US) Continue to evaluate / assess risks associated with alternatives to PBDEs (Canada and US) Obtain and analyze monitoring data on PBDE concentrations in drinking water and develop domestic water quality standards, if necessary (US)